-Six years ago, today, Thailand’s army launched its 12th coup.
+Seven years ago, today, Thailand’s army launched yet another military coup.
 Once again toppling a democratically elected government, the Royal Thai Army under the leadership of General Prayut Chan-ocha said that they had to take power to restore peace and stability to the kingdom.

 The following is a brief oral history of the events that transpired on May 22, 2020 from the leaders of Thai society both then and now.